jreijn/hippo-addon-restful-webservices/readme.md

-# Hippo REST services project
+# Hippo WEB services project

 This project is an initial attempt to have a pragmatic approach to provide a web service on top of the Hippo Repository.